 Build Small Habits

 Be mindful of when you carry out your general surfing habits.
-For example, keep your feet together when paddling or make sure to look over your shoulder at an approaching wave instead of blindly paddling.
+For example, keep your feet together when paddling out back or make sure to look over your shoulder at an approaching wave instead of blindly paddling.

 These simple but small habits will have an overall effect on your surf, so it's important to master these.